 SMEs are generally high-performing incumbents and/or supervisors who are highly knowledgeable about the work performed in the occupation at the target grade level.
 SMEs need to be at or above the grade level they are representing.
-It is critical that SMEs have first-hand knowledge of the technical/specialized experience required to be successful in the occupation.
+It is critical that SMEs have first-hand knowledge of the technical/specialized experience required (i.e., at least one year (52 weeks, full-time) equivalent to the next lower grade level in the Federal service or comparable level of experience from outside the Federal service) to be successful in the occupation.

-Below is summary of common requirements for SMEs serving as raters for the Structured Resume Review.
+Below is a summary of common requirements for SMEs serving as raters for the Structured Resume Review.
 The requirements may vary depending on an agency's internal HR policies.

-- Highly knowledgeable regarding the tasks and competencies needed to be successful in the target position - Current incumbents or supervisors at or above the grade level of the position being recruited who have been in the position for a minimum of 6 months - Not the selecting official or direct supervisor for the target position - Representative of the incumbent/supervisor population (e.g., agency, office, demographics) - Not applying for the target position under the current hiring action
+- Highly knowledgeable regarding the tasks and competencies needed to be successful in the target position - Current incumbents or supervisors at or above the grade level of the position being recruited who have been in the position for a minimum of 6 months - Not the selecting official or direct supervisor for the target position - Representative of the incumbent/supervisor population (e.g., agency, office, demographics) - Not applying for the target position under the current hiring action - Able to articulate key behaviors and experience that differentiate a qualified applicant from an unqualified applicant - Available to participate fully in the training and resume review process - Not a contractor